AlgoMaster Logo

 This is why the Swap method above works: it modifies the array contents through the reference.
 But you cannot write a method that swaps two int variables without special keywords.

-C# gives you two tools that Java lacks: ref and out parameters.
+C# gives you two tools for this: ref and out parameters.

 The out pattern is used extensively in C#'s standard library, most notably in Dictionary.TryGetValue() which we will see in the collections section.

-Notice the new List<int>(path) when saving results.
+The new List<int>(path) when saving results creates a copy.
 If you wrote results.Add(path) instead, every entry in results would be a reference to the same list, and they would all end up empty after backtracking unwinds.
-This is one of the most common bugs in backtracking solutions.
+This is a common bug in backtracking solutions.

 Variable scope works the same as in most C-family languages.
 Variables declared inside a loop body exist only within that iteration: